 Model Yacht Regatta

-Mystic Seaport is pleased to welcome back the Model Yacht Regatta Thursday – Sunday, August 8-11.
-The J Class and the East Coast 12 Meter class will again take to the water off the North Dock for what promises to be an exciting event hosted by the Mystic River Radio Sailors (AMYA CLUB #39) and in association with the American Model Yachting Association.
+Mystic Seaport is pleased to welcome back Model Yacht Racing to our grounds.
+The J Class and the East Coast 12 Meter class will again take to the water off the North Dock beginning on Friday, August 8, for what promises to be an exciting event hosted by the Mystic River Radio Sailors (AMYA CLUB #39) and in association with the American Model Yachting Association.

-In 2011, Mystic Seaport saw nearly 15 J Class replicas racing for top honors at the National Championships.
+Mystic Seaport saw nearly 15 J replicas racing for top honors at the National Championships.
 The breeze and courses were some of the best ever seen in the history of racing these scale models and the competition was nothing less than intense.
+Skippers were playing for keeps and their skills and tactical skills were a sight to behold.
+Some came from as far away as California to enjoy the best sailing venue on the East Coast.
 We expect to see more this year as a number of new boats are under construction and plan to attend.
+Come join the fun!

 East Coast 12 Meter Class